OWRC/database-manual/a02_Understanding_ORMGP_Database/02_07_Multi-Screen_Installations/02_07_Multi-Screen_Installations.md

 and rainfall recorded at a climate station would be found related to that interval.
-It is possible that these could be separated into multiple intervals in order to capture additional information on the instrumentation used to capture data (then there would be one interval associated with the temperature data, a second interval associated with the rain gauge, etc...).
+It is possible that these could be separated into multiple intervals in order to capture additional information on the instrumentation used to collect the particular data (then there would be one interval associated with the temperature data, a second interval associated with the rain gauge, etc...).

 *Last Modified: 2025-06-12*